gityGuy/demo_project/README.md

-this is the deom project where i am using and the git commands and push to Git hub fir the first time.
+this is the deom project where i am using and the git commands and push to Git hub for the first time.

+i have added README.md